Please mark your calendar, bring your family and invite a friend to the following events this summer!

-Please mark your calendar, bring your family and invite a friend!
+Please mark your calendar, bring your family and invite a friend to our events this summer!

 Former Buffalonian now leads Episcopal Church